 Ae/ACM/ME 232 abc.
 Computational Fluid Dynamics.
 9 units (3-0-6).
 For course description, see Aerospace.

 ME/Ge/Ae 266 ab.
 Dynamic Fracture and Frictional Faulting.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); third term.
 Prerequisites: Ae/AM/CE/ME 102 abc or Ae/Ge/ME 160 ab or instructor’s permission.
 Introduction to elastodynamics and waves in solids.
 Dynamic fracture theory, energy concepts, cohesive zone models.
 Friction laws, nucleation of frictional instabilities, dynamic rupture of frictional interfaces.
 Radiation from moving cracks.
 Thermal effects during dynamic fracture and faulting.
 Crack branching and faulting along nonplanar interfaces.
 Related dynamic phenomena, such as adiabatic shear localization.
 Applications to engineering phenomena and physics and mechanics of earthquakes.
-Not offered 2018–19.
+Instructor: Lapusta.

 ME 300.
 Research in Mechanical Engineering.
 Hours and units by arrangement.
 Research in the field of mechanical engineering.
 By arrangement with members of the faculty, properly qualified graduate students are directed in research.